 ) user must search use scheduler to check for pre-existing scheduled archival workflow themselves

 ) less 'guided' - user must open WF and config it themselves.
 User may find it is not easy to find a sensor id.

-#9 Updated by Jing Tao about 8 years ago
+#9 Updated by Jing Tao over 8 years ago

 here is what i found online: